Who Pays For Preservation Of Listed Buildings?

 Architectural Design Philosophy

-We like to add to listed buildings in a style that is obviously of today, but using massing that does not compromise the core of the historic building.
+We like to add to listed buildings in a style that is obviously of today, but using shapes that do not compromise the core of the historic building.
 Our approach combines contemporary design that respects the character of the existing building with changes that maximise the opportunities for contemporary living.
 Our designs are restrained enough to avoid harming the setting of the listed building but are also clearly of their time so that the history of the building remains readable.

 The aim is to create a complementary addition that takes elements of the existing building as cues, but without pastiche copying.
 We combine this with the technique of deferential contrast where the new elements form a self-effacing backdrop to the old.